 Money appears simplistic to comprehend at face value.

-But, we are all aware that adhering to this suggestion is easier said than done.
+But we know that adhering to this suggestion is easier said than done.

-Despite its straightforward facade, money and finances can be quite challenging to learn how to optimize, particularly if you’re just learning the ropes.
+Optimizing money and finances can be challenging despite their straightforward facade, particularly if you’re learning the ropes.

 The landscape constantly changes, and there is always a new layer that needs to be peeled.